 On Saturday, November 16th, 2019, Michaela and Zdeněk Bakala commemorated the most important event of modern Czech and Czechoslovak history- the 30th anniversary of the Velvet Revolution.
-The Association of American Friends of the Czech Republic in La Grange, Texas hosted the event.
+The Association of American Friends of the Czech Republic (AFoCR) in La Grange, Texas hosted the event.

 Together with other participants of the event, they first visited the Center for Czech Heritage and Culture in La Grange.
 The Center hosted exhibits demonstrating the history, language, and culture of Czechs from the Czech Republic, Czechoslovakia, and the Austro-Hungarian Monarchy, who chose Texas as their new home after emigration.

 Guests of the celebration in Texas included the Czech Republic Ambassador to the USA Hynek Kmoníček, Texas Honorary Consul of the Czech Republic Brian Vanicek, Astronaut Andrew J. Feustel and Marlene Malek (see the featured image), widow of Fred Malek, founder of the AFoCR.
 The ceremony was opened with a presentation of The Association of American Friends of the Czech Republic, followed by a video program depicting the events of 1989 that led to the Velvet Revolution.
 After the video presentation organizers presented a Civil Society Vision Award to Founder of the Center for Czech Heritage and Culture in La Grange, Ms. Retta Chandler, and another to Bill and Effie Rosene, Founders of the Museum of the Czech Center in Houston.